| |

 YOU might not blink while telling a lie or two.
 But chances are you’ll be exposed when you’re up against this man and his machine.
-Retired Superintendent of Police Koa Fung Chew, 56 is a professional lie buster.
+Retired Superintendent of Police Mr Koa Fung Chew, PPA, PBS,, 56 is a professional lie buster.
 Formerly the Chief Polygraph Examiner at the Ministry of Home Affairs, he now provides services that are one of a kind.
 For $850 per person, he will tell you - with a little help from his polygraph machine - if what you’ve just said was a lie.

 Ret.
 Supt Koa was certified as a polygraph examiner in 1977 by the American Institute of Polygraph, and has also trained other examiners.
 He worked at the Ministry of Home Affairs for more than 32 years.
 He set up his company, Polygraph Investigative Services, in November last year - one month after he retired from the Ministry of Home Affairs.
 And the first case he handled involved $1 million.